coronath3beer/WikipediaAutomatedSummary/README.md

 # Wikipedia Automated Summary

+_script_a.py _
-script_a.py is an automation script for providing a quick summary of a chosen wikipedia article.
+An automation script for providing a quick summary of a chosen wikipedia article.

 **This package depends on the following libraries**
 * requests